- Associate Degree

 Associate Degree Curriculum

-The Pre-Health Studies curriculum has a strong foundation in the natural sciences with over 28 hours of course work in the disciplines of Biology, Chemistry, and Physics.
+The Pre-Health Studies curriculum has a strong foundation in the natural sciences with 16 hours of course work in the disciplines of Biology, Chemistry, and Physics.
 Along with the strong science foundation, general education courses in Career Planning in Health Care, Medical Sociology, and U.S. Health Care Systems will assist in providing needed insight to career alternatives.
 The pre-health studies program consists of a total of 63 credit hours.

 For more information regarding the Pre-Health Studies program, call Patti Waggener (901) 572-2507 or send an email to firstname.lastname@example.org.